jcreus/xandri/README.md

   <img src="docs/screenshot.png">
 </p>

+## Quick Start

+### Requirements
+You must have `screen` installed and an http server such as `apache2`.
+If using apache2, make sure the server is running with `sudo service apache2 start`

+### Installation
+After cloning, just run `make` from the top level.

+### Python interface
+After getting it set up, run `make py`, and that should compile the Python library.
+You might need to have the usual python3-dev and what not installed.
+You should also put it in your `PYTHONPATH`: something like `export PYTHONPATH="/home/you/xandri/py_interface:$PYTHONPATH"` in your `.bashrc`.
+Then you can see a preliminary demo of how to go about using it at either `py_interface/newdemo.py` or `py_interface/test.py`.

 ## Client
 Focus on having a reasonable network and memory footprint with fast plots and working well with multiple axes.
  - Support for arbitrarily many axes, each with independent scaling, position, and label.